Lango College

-Lango College is an all-boys O and A level boarding secondary school located in the city of Lira, Uganda.
+Lango College is government aided, both "O" and "A" level boarding boys' secondary school located in the city of Lira, Uganda.
 It is a government school, designed to accommodate over 1,000 but whose enrollment was only about 300 students in 2018.

 Location

 The school is in Adyel Division, Lira City, Lira District, Lango sub-region, in the Northern Region of Uganda, approximately 2.5 km, north of the central business district, along the Lira–Gulu Highway.
 The geographical coordinates of the school campus are 2°16'02.0"N, 32°53'24.0"E (Latitude:2.267222; Longitude:32.890000).

 Overview

 Lango College was a strong school by reputation and academic performance.
 Student enrollment totaled in excess of 1,000.
 However the school fell on hard times.
 It declined in physical appearance of school buildings, academic performance and student enrollment.
 In 2018, only about 300 students were enrolled.

 The factors that led to the school's decline are varied, but include outright theft by school administrators, indiscipline and riots by students, and infighting by academic staff.